pressgang-ccms/PressGangCCMSUI/README.md

 Some views simply create iFrames to BIRT reports.
 See https://github.com/mcasperson/birt-jsonparser and https://github.com/mcasperson/BIRT-JSON-Report-Template for examples.

 To get rid of the border in the standard BIRT web viewer, set the border-width property in the .birtviewer_document_fragment class in webcontent/birt/styles.style.css file to 0.

-The ACE editor currently works with the ACE distribution from the 17th December 2012.
-See https://github.com/ajaxorg/ace-builds/tree/97bae1d132effbeca5eef8aaef2a2a1fa836b181